 Dr Raed Alhusayen, MBBS, MSc, FRCPC

 Dr. Alhusayen is a Clinician Investigator and Assistant Professor at the University of Toronto and Associate Scientist at Sunnybrook Research Institute.
 He is a past president of the Canadian Hidradenitis Suppurativa Foundation.
 He completed his dermatology residency and a fellowship in laser and procedural dermatology from the University of Ottawa.
-He also completed a masters in clinical epidemiology and a clinical fellowship in advanced medical dermatology from the University of Toronto.
+He also completed a master's in clinical epidemiology and a clinical fellowship in advanced medical dermatology at the University of Toronto.
 Dr. Alhusayen's clinical epidemiological research focuses on studying outcomes, comorbidities, and risk factors of inflammatory/autoimmune skin diseases.

 Kurt A. Ashack, MD, MHS

 College of Human Medicine, Michigan State University (USA)